andreas-yuji-fujiki/insight-box/README.md

 ## About this repository:
 All files are encrypted.
-This repository is intended solely for my personal use and serves as a placeholder to indicate its existence to others.
+This repository is intended solely for my personal use and serves as a placeholder to indicate its existence to others!

 ### By: Andreas Yuji